mozilla-services/docs/source/keyexchange/user-flow.rst

    and a channel ID.
 3. On Desktop, user chooses "Pair Device" according to the instructions displayed on the device.
-4. Mobile and Desktop exchange messages to build the secure channel
+4. Mobile and Desktop exchange messages to build the secure channel.
 5. Once the channel has been established and Mobile and Desktop are "paired", the user creates a Sync account on Desktop and Desktop uploads its data to the server during the first sync.
 This step is